 This is a classic party game where you have to ask questions to guess the famous person, animal or another sort of thing that’s taped to your body but which you can’t see.
 In this case, use countries around the world and students have to talk to their classmates to try to figure out which one they are.
 Find out more:

-#8: Countries Quiz Game
+#8: Countries and Nationality Quiz Game

 #9: Countries and Comparatives/Superlatives